-Only a handful of heroes have ever willingly taken a trip into this dark and disturbing world, but this is exactly what archaeologists think they have been doing for the past 60 years.
+Only a handful of heroes have ever willingly taken a trip into this dark and disturbing world, but this is exactly what archaeologists think they have been doing for the past sixty years.
 In the 1950s, a man walking his dog along a beach in Diros Bay on the Southern Greek coast came across a tiny entrance to a vast cave system that had lain undiscovered for millennia.

-Dark red cave walls, riddled with sharp rocks and stalactites complete with a black lake cutting between two sides of the cave.
+Dark red cave walls were riddled with sharp rocks and stalactites complete with a black lake cutting between two sides of the cave.
 Sound familiar?
 Add to that the fact that the cave was lost to history thousands of years ago when its entrance collapsed, trapping hundreds of screaming souls inside, and you really do have the perfect location for hell on earth.

 Getting lost In the locations of Greek myths